Sad woman in the room

 • Borderline personality disorder

-Any of these conditions can cause immense stress and motivate a woman to seek out coping mechanisms, including substances that temporarily alleviate the strain of their struggles.
-Finding the appropriate treatment for mental illness while also addressing a substance use disorder is important to fostering good mental health.
+Any of these conditions can cause immense stress and motivate a woman to self-medicate in order to alleviate some of that stress.
+Finding the appropriate treatment for mental illness while also addressing a substance use disorder is important to fostering good mental health and ensuring long-term recovery.

-Doctor (gynecologist or psychiatrist) consulting and examining woman patient's health in medical clinic or hospital health service centerUnderstanding and Treating Co-Occurring Disorders
+Doctor (gynecologist or psychiatrist) consulting and examining woman patient's health in medical clinic or hospital health service centerWhat Is A Co-Occurring Disorder?

 Yoga class.
 Young couple are meditating and doing yoga exercises while sitting in lotus pose on a green grass in open field.
 Sunny morning.
-Meditation conceptHow Recovery Skills Training Maximizes Substance Use Treatment
+Meditation conceptLife Skills You'll Learn in Addiction Recovery